pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ???
 "Specify a gas amount"- because an external contract might send heaps of gas into a method in order to be able to recursively call back into your own contract many times over.
 Limiting gas reduces this risk.

-:TODO: some discussion of DAO framework v1 and test cases

 :TODO: check if ref vars update in response to other contracts mutating them